BrennerLJ/regex-tutorial/gist-template.md

-# Title (replace with your title)
+# Regex: How It Works

-Introductory paragraph (replace this with your text)
+In this tutorial, I'm going to teach you about Regex.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+I will teach you how Regex works using telephone numbers.

 ## Table of Contents